kkats/GO-SHIP-Easy-Ocean/Procedure.md

                                                        pressure_grid(:), ...
                                                        latlon_grid(:))
 ~~~
 As default options, `vinterp.m` and `hinterp.m` are provided.
 The former uses Hanning smoothing and the latter shape-preserving piecewise cubic interpolation following [Purkey and Johnson (2010)](https://doi.org/10.1175/2010JCLI3682.1).
-These functions are indicated in configure.m;
+In `configuration.m`, the functions are listed as;
 ~~~
 vinterp_handle = @vinterp;
 hinterp_handle = @hinterp;
 ~~~
 using Matlab's function handle.
 Feel free to change.

-## 1. Raw data in Matlab format and station list
+## 2. Raw data in Matlab format and station list

 1. Download and unzip *all* CTD files necessary to form one complete section.
 For example, three zip files `p06e_nc_ctd.zip`, `p06c_nc_ctd.zip`, and `p06w_nc_ctd.zip` are necessary for the P06 1992 section.
 Unzip the archive *in one directory* (say, `P06/1992/CTD`).
 At this moment, **whp_netcdf** is the preferred format.
 1. Start Matlab and run `read_ctd_nc`.
 In this example, output goe to `P06/1992/p06_1992.mat`.